-- (a) Reviewed disclosure statements on the ARC Report, Statement on Risk Management and Internal Control, Corporate Governance ("CG") Overview Statement, CG Report and Directors' Responsibility Statement in respect of the Audited Financial Statements for the financial year ended 31 December 2017 and ensured that these reports were prepared in accordance with the applicable requirements for inclusion in the Annual Report 2017 prior to the recommendation to the Board for adoption. - (b) Reviewed the Circular to Shareholders relating to Shareholders' Mandate for recurrent related party transactions of a revenue or trading nature and Statement to Shareholders in relation to the proposed share buy-back prior to recommending it for Board's approval. - (c) Received updates from the External Auditors on the new developments in disclosure requirements arising from the revised Auditors Reporting Standard and the amendments to Bursa Malaysia Listing Requirements affecting the contents of the ARC Report in the annual reports, particularly on enhancement of disclosure on non-financial information, key audit matters and going concern.
+- (a) Reviewed disclosure statements on the ARC Report, Statement on Risk Management and Internal Control, Corporate Governance ("CG") Overview Statement, CG Report and Directors' Responsibility Statement in respect of the Audited Financial Statements for the FY2018 and ensured that these reports were prepared in accordance with the applicable requirements for inclusion in the Annual Report 2018 prior to the recommendation to the Board for adoption. - (b) Reviewed the Circular/Statement to Shareholders relating to Shareholders' Mandate for recurrent related party transactions of a revenue or trading nature and Statement to Shareholders in relation to the proposed share buy-back prior to recommending it for Board's approval.

+- (c) Received updates from the External Auditors on the new developments in disclosure requirements arising from the revised Auditors Reporting Standard and the amendments to Bursa Malaysia Listing Requirements affecting the contents of the ARC Report in the annual reports, particularly on enhancement of disclosure on non-financial information, key audit matters and going concern. - (d) Reviewed the Terms of Reference of the ARC pursuant to the latest amendments to the Bursa Malaysia Listing Requirements and Malaysian Code on Corporate Governance prior to the recommendation to the Board for adoption.